-Trinity Episcopal Church has four clergy.
+Trinity Episcopal Church has three clergy.

-Our rector (priest in charge of the parish) is The Rev. TJ Humphrey.
-Our three deacons are The Rev. Gregg Schneider, The Rev. Meg “Mo” Trimm, and The Rev. Louise Austin.
+Our two deacons are The Rev. Gregg Schneider and The Rev. Louise Austin.
 Each of our clergy brings a unique gift in inspiring us to follow Jesus.

 About The Rev. TJ Humphrey, Rector